puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 ## Configure Microsoft Edge policies on macOS

 The first step is to create your plist.
-You can create the plist file with any text editor and you can use [Terminal to create the configuration profile](Create_a_configuration_profile_using_Terminal).
+You can create the plist file with any text editor or you can use [Terminal to create the configuration profile](Create_a_configuration_profile_using_Terminal).
 However, it's easier to create and edit a plist file using a tool that formats the XML code for you. *Xcode* is a free integrated development environment that you can get from one of the following locations:

 - the [Apple developer website](https://developer.apple.com/xcode/)
 - the [Mac App Store](https://apps.apple.com/app/xcode/id497799835?mt=12)